ustmaestro/sticky.js/README.md

 # sticky.js

-StickyJS is a small and powerfull javascript plugin for easy create sticky elements
+StickyJS is a small and powerfull javascript plugin for easy create sticky elements.
+No other libraries is needed.
+Support IE8+.

 	stickyJs('.sticky-widget').setOptions({relativeElement: '.content', topMargin: 46}).start();